Course Descriptions A-E

 3 / 6 Credits

 The representation of non-profit organizations and local churches in corporate matters including incorporating, obtaining tax exempt status with the Internal Revenue Service and real property issues.
-Prerequisites: Successful completion of 58 hours of law college credit and an intern certificate form the Supreme Court of Ohio.
+Prerequisites: Obtaining Legal Intern Certificate from the Supreme Court of Ohio.
 Prerequisite or co-requisite: LAW 1236 - Business Organizations 1.

 1305 – CREATING FAMILIES: MARRIAGE, ADOPTION & NON-TRADITIONAL ALTERNATIVES 2 Credits An exploration of the rules & procedures for creation of families through marriage, adoption, and non-traditional methods.